Conflict thesis: Scientists and public perceptions

 A study done on scientists from 21 American universities showed that most did not perceive conflict between science and religion either.
 In the study, the strength of religiosity in the home in which a scientist was raised, current religious attendance, peers' attitudes toward religion, all had an impact on whether or not scientists saw religion and science as in conflict.
 Scientists who had grown up with a religion and retained that identity or had identified as spiritual or had religious attendance tended to perceive less or no conflict.
 However, those not attending religious services were more likely to adopt a conflict paradigm.
 Additionally, scientists were more likely to reject conflict thesis if their peers held positive views of religion.

 Science historian Ronald Numbers suggests though the conflict theory lingers in the popular mind due to few sets of controversies such as creation–evolution, stem cells, and birth control, he notes that the history of science reflects no intrinsic and inevitable conflict between religion and science.
 Many religious groups have made statements regarding the compatibility of religion and science, urging, for example, "school board members to preserve the integrity of the science curriculum by affirming the teaching of the theory of evolution as a core component of human knowledge.
 We ask that science remain science and that religion remain religion, two very different, but complementary, forms of truth."
 The Magis Center for Reason and Faith was founded specifically to apply science in support of belief in a deity and the Christian religion.
 Some scholars such as Brian Stanley and Denis Alexander propose that mass media are partly responsible for popularizing conflict theory, most notably the myth that prior to Columbus, people believed the Earth was flat.
 David C. Lindberg and Numbers point out that "there was scarcely a Christian scholar of the Middle Ages who did not acknowledge Earth's sphericity and even know its approximate circumference".
 Numbers gives the following as mistakes arising from conflict theory that have gained widespread currency: "the Church prohibited autopsies and dissections during the Middle Ages", "the rise of Christianity killed off ancient science", and "the medieval Christian church suppressed the growth of the natural sciences".
 Some Christian writers, notably Reijer Hooykaas and Stanley Jaki, have argued that Christianity was important, if not essential, for the rise of modern science.
-Lindberg and Numbers, however, see this apologetical writing which lacks in careful historical study and overstates the case for such a connection.
+Lindberg and Numbers, however, believe this overstates the case for such a connection.